 1) Are all of your categories mapped to your chart of accounts?

 Abacus gives you the option to add additional data to each expense by setting up custom categories and sub-categories.
-You can learn how to do this here.
 After you’ve set up your Abacus Expense Categories, the next step is to map those to your GL codes.
-If you haven’t mapped your Abacus Categories to your GL codes, the sync to Quickbooks desktop will break.
-You can learn how to map your categories to your GL codes here.
+If you haven’t mapped your Abacus Categories to your GL codes, the sync to QuickBooks desktop will break.

 If you’ve deleted any items on your General Ledger, Abacus cannot complete the sync.
 Open up your Categories page in Abacus and match this against your Chart of Accounts.
 If anything has been deleted from your GL, you’ll need to make the corresponding updates to your Category Mapping in Abacus.